jankrepl/jankrepl.github.io/_posts/2018-06-17-off-the-shelf-transformers.md

 *  `n_estimators`  --- number of trees
 *  `max_leaf_nodes` --- maximum leaf nodes per tree (the actual number can be lower)

-These two parameters allows us to control the dimensionality of transformed features.
+These two parameters allow us to control the dimensionality of transformed features.
 The dimension will be at most `n_estimators`  *  `max_leaf_nodes`.

 ### Stacking Estimator